Hairy-Sponge/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
 - Do the elements that contain the text "This should be unstyled" have no styles applied?

+apply styles to elements that are descendants of another element Leave elements that *aren't* descendants of that element unstyled.